Congratulations! You have chosen to enroll in an online course at JSU!

-- Take time prior to the first class session to review all the help files available within Blackboard, e-book, i-book, or other online content.
+- Take time prior to the first class session to review all the help files available within Canvas, e-book, i-book, or other online content.

 - Manage your time.
-You’ll find that your time management skills will be critical in an online class.
+You will find that time management is crucial to success in an online class.
 Why?

-- Because it’s very easy to spend either far too little time or far too much time on the class.
-Set designated blocks of time to work on the class.
-This will help you stay up with the assignments and with the interaction required in most online classes.
+- Because it is very easy to spend either far too little time or far too much time on the class.
+Set designated blocks of time for course work.
+Doing this will help you manage and complete course assignments and be interactive in the course.

-- Download or print out pages for reference and review away from the computer.
+- Download or print pages for reference and review away from the computer.

 - Set priorities and pay close attention to what your instructor says about priorities.

-- Ask right away for help if something isn’t going right whether it’s a technical issue or something to do with the class environment.
-Don’t waste time trying to solve a problem; just email to the (1) Help Desk at firstname.lastname@example.org, (2) call the PC Support Help Desk at 601.979.2069; or (3) contact the Blackboard Help Desk at 601.979.0245.
+- Ask for help immediately, if you are experiencing technical issue or having challenges with the class environment.
+Do not spend excessive amounts of time trying to solve a problem; simply email the (1) Help Desk at email@example.com, (2) call the PC Support Help Desk at 601.979.2069; or (3) contact the Canvas Help Desk at 1-888-578-5483.

-- Stay in touch with your instructor and your classmates.
-Remember that you won’t have all those verbal cues that you get in the physical classroom and neither will your instructor.
+- Communicate often with your instructor and classmates.
+Remember, neither you nor your instructor will have the verbal cues that you get in the physical or face-to-face classroom.
+Your teacher will know if you are having trouble if you do not tell them.
 Words on the screen help the instructor “see” you much more clearly.
 The teaching style used in online courses may be different from the traditional college model.
-Your teacher won’t know if you are having trouble if you don’t tell them.
 Post questions to the discussion board; a classmate may have a solution to your issue.

-- Again, taking a class online means you won’t be sitting quietly in the classroom; participation is essential for everyone involved.
-You are responsible for initiating more contact, for being persistent when you don’t understand something.
+- Taking a class online means you will not be sitting quietly in the classroom; participation is essential for everyone involved.
+You are responsible for initiating contact and for being persistent when you do not understand something.

 Using your Computer

-It is very important that you have had prior experience using a computer before taking an online course.
-Keyboarding skills are critical for your success and experience with word processing; email and Web browsing are necessary, as well.
+It is very important that you have prior experience using a computer before taking an online course.
+Keyboarding skills are critical for your success and experience with word processing, email, and Web browsing are essential.

-- Read and save attached files from an email message
+- Reading and saving attached files from an email message

-- Use your Web browser to view, navigate, and mark Web sites for later viewing
+- Using your Web browser to view, navigate, and mark Web sites for later viewing

-- Create a document using a word processor
+- Creating a document using a word processor

-- Save and retrieve files to and from your hard drive
+- Saving and retrieving files to and from your hard drive

-Jackson State University expects and insists that students are honest in their efforts to obtain an education at the University, any student found to be dishonest in acquiring, using or reporting information, or in any other manner be violating established academic codes of conduct will face a stiff penalty for the assignment/requirement in question.
+Jackson State University expects and insists that students are honest in their efforts to obtain an education at the University.
+Any student found to be dishonest in acquiring, using or reporting information, or in any other manner that violates established academic codes of conduct will face a stiff penalty for the assignment/requirement in question.

 Online instructors may require that students engage a proctoring service which will verify student identity while testing.
 The service typically requires a secure log-in with picture identification and the use of a webcam.
 Instructors may also use SafeAssign, a tool that helps students properly attribute sources and deters plagiarism.

-If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and ADA Coordinator (as early as possible in the term) located in the Jacob L. Reddix Building (old student union), rooms 101 and 102.
-The office hours are: 8:00 a. m. to 5:00 p.m., Monday through Friday.
+If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and ADA Coordinator (as early as possible in the course).
+Their office hours are: 8:00 a. m. to 5:00 p.m., Monday through Friday.
 The telephone number is (601) 979-3704 or (601) 979-6919 (TTY) and the facsimile number is (601) 979-6918.
 The mailing address is: Office of Support Services for Students and Employees with Disabilities, P.O.
 Box 17156, Jackson State University, Jackson, MS 39217.